egarim/devexpress-ai-chat-samples/README.md

 ### Streaming response

-When a user sends a request to the AI client, the entire response is generated before it is sent back.
-Set the `UseStreaming` property to `true` to enable the chat to stream the response as it is being generated and start displaying the beginning of the response before it is fully complete.
+After a user sends a request, the AI client generates and sends the entire response back.
+This operation may take a while, depending on various factors.
+You can make the chat appear more responsive if you set the `UseStreaming` property to `true`.
+In this case, the AI client transmits parts of response as they become available and the chat component adds those parts to the display message.

 ```razor
 <DxAIChat CssClass="my-chat" UseStreaming="true" />